marcofugaro/browserslist-to-esbuild/readme.md

 #### browserslistConfig

-Type: `array | string | undefined`
+Type: `string | string[] | undefined`

-An array of string of browsers [compatible with browserslist](https://github.com/browserslist/browserslist#full-list).
+A string or array of strings of browsers [compatible with browserslist](https://github.com/browserslist/browserslist#full-list).
 If none is passed, a browserslist config is searched in the script running directory.

 #### options